HTransport/SecuLink/README.md

 DeleteUser(Username) - DELETE
 localhost:port/api/user/{Username}
-- returns bool
+- returns string
+ - "Deleted User" if no card is found that binds to that user
+ - "Deleted User and Card" if a card was found
-- also deletes a card related to that user
+- deletes a card related to that user if one exists

 GetUserByUsername(Username) - GET
 localhost:port/api/user/g/{Username}